Dillon Farrell

-Dillon Shane Farrell (born September 7, 1990) is a former American football offensive guard.
+Dillon Shane Farrell (born September 7, 1990) is an American former professional football offensive guard.
 He played college football at the University of New Mexico and attended Christian Life Academy in Baton Rouge, Louisiana.
 He has been a member of the San Francisco 49ers, Tennessee Titans and New York Giants of the National Football League (NFL).

-Early years
+Early life

 Farrell played high school football at Christian Life Academy.
 He was chosen as a first-team all-state offensive lineman after his senior year of 2008.
 In that same year, the Christian Life Academy football team went on to play in the class 1A LHSAA state championship game, finishing as the state runner up.
 Farrell also played in the U.S. Army Redstick Bowl.
 He was a four-year starter and named all-district as a junior.

 College career

 Farrell played for the New Mexico Lobos from 2010 to 2013.
 He was redshirted in 2009.